Harris Calls Visiting Border ‘Grand Gestures’ After Visiting Border in 2018

 She continued, “And I came here to be here on the ground to speak with the leader of this nation around what we can do in a way that is significant, is tangible, and has real results, and I will continue to be focused on that kind of work as opposed to grand gestures.”

-Harris’s position contradicts with her actions in 2018, when she visited the San Diego-Mexico border to protest former President Donald Trump’s zero tolerance policy, in which the former president began enforcing policies already in existence against migrants who attempted to cross the border illegally.
+Harris’s position contrasts with her actions in 2018, when she visited the San Diego-Mexico border to protest former President Donald Trump’s zero tolerance policy, in which the former president began enforcing policies already in existence against migrants who attempted to cross the border illegally.

 .@VP was you 2018 border trip a "grand gesture" too?https://t.co/oksCNbBsVK pic.twitter.com/f5MnbxiEoZ